Battle of Khe Sanh: First skirmishes

 At the same time as the artillery bombardment at KSCB, an attack was launched against Khe Sanh village, seat of Hướng Hóa District.
 The village, 3 km south of the base, was defended by 160 local Bru troops, plus 15 American advisers.
 At dawn on 21 January, it was attacked by a roughly 300-strong PAVN battalion.
 A platoon from Company D, 1/26 Marines was sent from the base but was withdrawn in the face of the superior PAVN forces.
 Reinforcements from the ARVN 256th Regional Force (RF) company were dispatched aboard nine UH-1 helicopters of the 282nd Assault Helicopter Company, but they were landed near the abandoned French fort/former FOB-3 which was occupied by the PAVN who killed many of the RF troops and 4 Americans, including Lieutenant colonel Joseph Seymoe the deputy adviser for Quang Tri Province and forcing the remaining helicopters to abandon the mission.
 On the morning of 22 January Lownds decided to evacuate the remaining forces in the village with most of the Americans evacuated by helicopter while two advisers led the surviving local forces overland to the combat base.

 To eliminate any threat to their flank, the PAVN attacked Laotian Battalion BV-33, located at Ban Houei Sane, on Route 9 in Laos.
 The battalion was assaulted on the night of 23 January by three PAVN battalions supported by seven tanks.
 The Laotians were overrun, and many fled to the Special Forces camp at Lang Vei.
 The Battle of Ban Houei Sane, not the attack three weeks later at Lang Vei, marked the first time that the PAVN had committed an armored unit to battle.

 PAVN artillery fell on the main base for the first time on 21 January.
 Several rounds also landed on Hill 881.
 Due to the arrival of the 304th Division, KSCB was further reinforced by the 1st Battalion, 9th Marine Regiment on 22 January.
 Five days later, the final reinforcements arrived in the form of the 37th ARVN Ranger Battalion, which was deployed more for political than tactical reasons.
 The Marines and ARVN dug in and hoped that the approaching Tết truce (scheduled for 29–31 January) would provide some respite.
-On the afternoon of 29 January, however, the 3rd Marine Division notified Khe Sanh that the truce had been cancelled.
+On the afternoon of 29 January, however, the 3rd Marine Division notified Khe Sanh that the truce had been canceled.
 The Tet Offensive was about to begin.